stefan-jansen/machine-learning-for-trading/installation/README.md

      docker run -it -v C:/Users/stefan/Documents/machine-learning-for-trading:/home/packt/ml4t -p 8888:8888 -e QUANDL_API_KEY=<your API key> --name ml4t appliedai/packt:latest bash
      ```
 4. Run `exit` from the container shell to exit and stop the container.
 5. To resume working, you can run `docker start -a -i ml4t` from Mac OS terminal or Windows Powershell in the root directory to restart the container and attach it to the host shell in interactive mode (see Docker docs for more detail).

+> To update the Docker image to the latest version, run:
+> ```docker pull appliedai/packt:latest```

 ### Running the notebooks from the container